djakacki/workshops/README.md

 # workshops
-Training materials for LEAF and LEAF-Writer workshops.
+This repository includes workshop materials for LEAF Commons training sessions offered by members of the LEAF team.

+Materials are available for use by general audiences.